Barcelona Protests: Day 3 of the unrest in Catalonia

 And the crowd starts applauding the firefighters.

 (I’d read about this on Twitter and hadn’t believed it.
 But it appears to be true.
-Booing the police and applauding the firefighters in the same breath.)
+Booing the police and applauding the firefighters in the space of 5 minutes.)

 The firetruck goes by with the firemen waving to the crowd out the window.